Fragmenta Musicae

 *How to pre-order?

-This volume brings together twenty-one studies that deal with a varied range of disjecta membra, including loose folios from dismembered manuscripts, mutilated musical-liturgical codices, incomplete sets of part-books, truncated musical settings, and even the remains of a historical organ, with the aim of investing them with significance beyond their condition as fragmented cultural artefacts by delving into their texts, contexts, meanings, routes and, when appropriate, essaying methods for their reconstitution.
+This volume brings together twenty studies that deal with a varied range of disjecta membra, including loose folios from dismembered manuscripts, mutilated musical-liturgical codices, incomplete sets of part-books, truncated musical settings, and even the remains of a historic organ, with the aim of investing them with significance beyond their condition as fragmented cultural artefacts by exploring their texts, contexts, meanings, trajectories and, when appropriate, proposing methods for their reconstitution.

 João Pedro d’Alvarenga is a Principal Researcher at the School of Social Sciences and Humanities at Lisbon NOVA University.
 He has served as Coordinator of the Early Music Studies Research Group and as Executive Secretary of the Board of CESEM – Centre for the Study of the Sociology and Aesthetics of Music.
 He also co-coordinated the ‘Archives’ Thematic Line at IN2PAST – Associate Laboratory for Research and Innovation in Heritage, Arts, Sustainability, and Territory.
 His research has focused mainly on Aquitanian-Iberian medieval chant and its sources, keyboard music, and Iberian polyphony from around 1500 to the early decades of the eighteenth century.